Helen Razer: Media work

 Razer was a radio broadcaster on national Australian youth station Triple J from 1990 to 1998.
 She was partnered for most of this time with comedian Mikey Robins on the breakfast program.
 She also appeared on the Ladies Lounge program with Judith Lucy in the afternoons.
 She left after being targeted by a stalker, who had been active for several years and, convinced he was her husband, managed to get into the studio.

 In 1999, ABC TV's watchdog program Media Watch lampooned her overuse of long and arcane words.

 In 2002 she became a programmer for Joy FM, Melbourne's gay and lesbian community radio station.
 Razer worked in the role for twelve weeks.

 In 2005 Razer was employed as presenter of the Sunday arts program on the 774 ABC Melbourne radio station.
 In October 2008, the ABC announced that she was to finish in this position before the end of the year as "part of a freshening of program formats".
 The announcement came two weeks after a controversial interview, on 7 September 2008, with actor Steven Berkoff.
 On the 15 September 2008 episode of ABC TV's Media Watch program presenter Jonathan Holmes accused Razer of patronising Berkoff in the interview by referring to him as "dear" and asking how good was the play he was on the radio "to flog".
 She finally called Berkoff a "curmudgeon" and then cut him off.

-Razer currently writes features for The Age. and the Sydney Morning Herald.
+Razer has written feature article and reviews for The Age and the Sydney Morning Herald.
 She is also a regular contributor to the online Crikey news website and was previously an opinion columnist writing for The Australian newspaper.

-Razer also writes a column for The Big Issue and has a blog called "Bad Hostess".
+Razer also wrote a column for The Big Issue and had a blog called "Bad Hostess", which ran until the mid-2010s.